 In comparison, a Roth IRA plan has a total contribution limit of just $6,000 ($7,000 if you’re over the age of 50) for 2022.
 A Roth retirement account can provide huge tax savings at the time of withdrawal.
 The ability to contribute over three times as much to a Roth solo 401k plan over a Roth IRA plan is one of the biggest tax advantages of a solo 401k.

 You can contribute the full amount into a Roth solo 401k, a traditional solo 401k, or divide it up into both.

 You don’t only have to choose one or the other.
 You can allocate a certain percentage into a Roth solo 401k, and then put the rest towards a traditional solo 401k.
-This could be especially useful if can help lower your taxable income enough to drop you a tax-bracket for the year.
+This could be especially useful if it can help lower your taxable income enough to drop you a tax bracket for the year.

-Learn more: Solo 401k Contribution Limits and Deadlines for 2022.
+Learn more: Solo 401k Contribution Limits and Deadlines.